LVMH's Moët Hennessy teams up with Campari in wines, spirits e-commerce venture - News Break

 LVMH's Moët Hennessy teams up with Campari in wines, spirits e-commerce venture

-MILAN (Reuters) - LVMH’s Moët Hennessy and Italy’s Campari have agreed to team up to invest in wines and spirits e-commerce companies and create a European ecommerce player in the sector.
+MILAN, July 12 (Reuters) - LVMH's Moët Hennessy (LVMH.PA) and Italy's Campari (CPRI.MI) have agreed to team up to invest in wines and spirits e-commerce companies and create a European ecommerce player in the sector.

 In a statement on Monday, the two groups said Campari would transfer its stake in online wines and spirits company Tannico into a newly set up joint venture.